JoePaxton/graphs/README.md

 **Explanation**

 First you need to get the Track ID from the song you want to analyze.
 Then you can continue making your graph the way you want it to look using [matplotlib].
-After this, I used a scatter and bar plot from the [matplotlib] API and fed the data of the mean of pitches and timbre into two different plots.
+After the code below, I used a scatter and bar plot from the [matplotlib] API and fed the data of the mean of pitches and timbre into two different plots.
 See how I implemented [researchmodule.py] to create my graphs.